What is IPL photorejuvenation?

-A consultation is provided by one of our trained dermal therapists .
-The consultation is free and includes your IPL test patch.
+A complimentary, non-obligatory consultation is provided by our trained Registered Nurse Practitioner.
 This consultation enables you to express your concerns freely and confidentially.
 Following an assessment and examination a tailored treatment plan will be provided and the most appropriate treatment for you will be discussed.

 Pre IPL skin preparation

 - Avoid sun exposure for 1 month prior to treatment with IPL.

 - Avoid the use of topical Tretinoin 1 week prior to IPL.

 - Do not use fake tan 2 weeks prior to IPL.

 The skin is cleansed to remove make up and sunscreen.

 - A grid pattern is drawn onto the skin with a yellow highlighter.

 - The IPL handpiece then moves over the skin, pulsing a flashing light.
 A mild flicking sensation is felt on the skin.